HaoNingWu/Regularized-Least-Squares-Approximation-using-Orthogona-Polynomials/README.md

 Numerical experiments:

+example.m is a comprehensive colleciton of the following there experiments.
+You may use example_idx (=1,2,3) to run the corresponding experiments.

 1) smoothapproximation.m：approximate a smooth function (This function stems from L. N. Trefethen's Approximation Theory and Approximation Practice)
 2) reduction.m: recovery from a noisy function (spectral density of gate signal)
 3) highoscillateddenoising.m: recovery from a highly oscillatory function with noise (function y=airy(40x))